fortrabbit/blog/better-domain-handling.md

 author: fl
 created: 2016-07-12
 title: 'Introducing a better domain handling'
-excerpt: 'A more helpful UI + forwarding naked domains.'
+intro: 'A more helpful UI + forwarding naked domains.'
 lead: 'Setting up domains for your fortrabbit Apps just became easier.
 We have vastly improved handling for naked domains.'
 figure:
   src: domain-update-poster.gif